centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 You can now monitor the state of the cluster with the `crm_mon -f` command: it will display [the new cluster resources as you create them](#create-the-centreon-resource-group).

-At this stage, no resources have been added to the cluster, so the resultst of the command run from node 1 should look like this:
+At this stage, no resources have been added to the cluster, so the results of the command run from node 1 should look like this:

 ```shell
 Cluster Summary: